joacocruz6/tutorials-selfTeaching/README.md

   - React.js of Mosh: https://www.youtube.com/watch?v=Ke90Tje7VS0

 There are also some great channels that give us free content for learning by ourselfs:
-  - [LevelUp Tutorials](https://www.youtube.com/user/LevelUpTuts/playlists): One of the best channel and teacher out there, have from basics to intermidiate and advanced topics on web, but unfortunaly for nothing else :(.
   - [FreeCodeCamp.org](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ): Great channel, it collects some videos of other people or creates it's own.
 It has very good courses, some that are on my list.
   - [LearnCode.academy](https://www.youtube.com/channel/UCVTlvUkGslCV_h-nSAId8Sw): Another great channel for web development, will use some courses from there.
+  - [LevelUp Tutorials](https://www.youtube.com/user/LevelUpTuts/playlists): One of the best channel and teacher out there, have from basics to intermidiate and advanced topics on web, but unfortunaly for nothing else :(.
+Also it's paid to the full content
   - [Programming with Mosh](https://www.youtube.com/user/programmingwithmosh): Mosh is the best free to start making apps on certain languages, his tutorials are really good and very well explained.
 The downside is that only the basics are free, because he teaches at udemy.
   - [Traversy Media](https://www.youtube.com/user/TechGuyWeb): Traversy is also great, but it has only the basics on every step.
 Sometimes it can be boring but he explains building an example of the language or framework.